 - "Safeguarding is not just about protecting children from deliberate harm.
 It includes a wide range of issues relating to pupil's welfare, health and safety."
 (Inspecting safeguarding in early years, education and skills, Ofsted, September 2016). - All safeguarding policies are reviewed constantly but also on an annual (minimum) basis by the Governing Body which has responsibility for oversight of school safeguarding and child protection systems.
 The Designated Safeguarding Lead / Headteacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
-The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility. - The school acknowledges that this policy will incorporate a range of safeguarding issues including (but not limited to): - \circ Anti-bullying - Breast ironing - Child abduction and community safety incidents - Children and the court system - o Children with family members in prison
+The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility. - The school acknowledges that this policy will incorporate a range of safeguarding issues including (but not limited to):

+- Anti-bullying

+- o Breast ironing

+- o Child abduction and community safety incidents

+- Children and the court system

+- o Children with family members in prison

 - Children missing from education

 - Children missing from home or care

-- o Children potentially at greater risk of harm
+- Children potentially at greater risk of harm

 - Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)

-- County lines
+- o County lines

 - o Modern Slavery and the National Referral Mechanism

 - Cyber crime

-- Domestic abuse
+- o Domestic abuse

 - o Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female Genital Mutilation (FGM)

 - Forced Marriage

-- Gangs and youth violence
+- o Gangs and youth violence

 - o Hate

-- Harmful sexual behaviour
+- o Harmful sexual behaviour

 - Homelessness

 - Honour based violence, including Female Genital Mutilation (FGM)

-- Mental health and well-being
+- o Mental health and well-being

 - o Online Safety

-- o Child on child abuse
+- Child on child abuse

 - Preventing radicalisation

 - The Prevent Duty

 - o Channel

 - Private fostering

 - Relationship abuse and gender-based violence

-- Sexting
+- o Sexting

-- Sexual violence and sexual harrassment
+- o Sexual violence and sexual harrassment

-- o Youth Produced Sexual Imagery or "Sexting"
+- Youth Produced Sexual Imagery or "Sexting"

-- o Trafficking
+- Trafficking

-- o Up-skirting
+- Up-skirting